inssein/mainframe/README.md

 The terraform automation is broken up into 3 stages (bootstrap, kubernetes, services), all explained in their respective README's.

-## AdGuard
+## Networking

+By default, nothing is exposed to the outside world as the router firewall blocks everything.

+### Static IP

+The cluster currently uses two hostnames: home.mnara.ca and ha.mnara.ca.
+The cluster is setup to run a task every 5 minutes to update the IP address incase it changes.

+### HTTP(s)

+Run `kubectl get ingress` to get the IP of the ingress service and then port-forward 80 and 443 so that those services are available externally.

+### DNS

-The service will be exposed on 192.168.50.53 (hardcoded, can let it auto assign), and once its up, adjust the router settings to use that as the DNS.
+AdGuard Home will be exposed on 192.168.50.53 (hardcoded, can let it auto assign), and once its up, adjust the router settings to use that as the DNS.

 ## Home Assistant